Arizona State University Online Corporate and Healthcare Compliance (MLS) Program

 Paying for the Corporate and Healthcare Compliance (MLS) Program

-ASU Online charges $1,155 per credit plus fees for both residents and non-residents of Arizona for the MLS program.
+ASU Online charges $1,127 per credit plus fees for both residents and non-residents of Arizona for the MLS program.
+This reflects per credit tuition of $554, a program fee of $558 per credit, and a technology fee of $15 per credit.
 Exact tuition figures can be calculated in the ASU Tuition Estimator by choosing “online” as the location.
-Since tuition changes from year to year, online students should use the tuition tool or contact the admissions department of the program for exact costs.
+Since tuition changes from year to year, online students should use the tuition tool or contact the program’s admissions department for exact costs.